Sporting Clube do Príncipe: History

-The club was founded on February 6, 1915, and is the oldest club on the island and in the nation, Sporting Príncipe is the fathering club of Sporting Clube de Portugal and is the 183rd affiliate.
+The club was founded on February 6, 1915, and is the oldest club on the island and in the nation.
+Sporting Príncipe is the 183rd affiliate of Sporting Clube de Portugal.

 The team won two titles in the national championship in late 2011 and 2012, the club became the eleventh to win their first title and the seventh and recent to win their second title in the country and their totals were third on the island behind Os Operários and Sundy.
 In 2013, their regional totals became fourth as Porto Real won another title.
 At the regional level, they got their fourth regional title for 2016 which was also their second consecutive and along with three other clubs possessed the most regional titles, later they qualified to the 2016 National Championships which became the second straight Sporting challenge.
 Over there, the club lost the first leg and the second leg had a goal draw, thus by a goal total difference, lost the title to Sporting Praia Cruz.
 In late September 2017, along with Porto Real's and Sundy's, their champ title totals became second behind Os Operários's five title totals.

 Their only national cup win came in late 2012 where they defeated Desportivo de Guadalupe by one point.
 The club alongside a few others including GD Sundy and Santana FC was fifth, it was later shared with UDRA and Sporting Príncipe's total is now sixth.

 Their planned first cup win failed as 6 de Setembro defeated the club 2–1 in 2010.
 In 2016, they attempted to win another regional cup and share the totals with Sundy as first, it was thwarted as they lost 1–0 to Os Operários in November 2016.

 In the national championship titles, their total is fifth with two titles, shared with Caixão Grande and CD Guadalupe, since November 26, 2017, the titles are now shared with UDRA.
 In the regional cup, the club became the fourth to have won a title in 2010 and its totals were fourth, they won their second title for 2012 and its totals became second for a season, later they were shared with GD Os Operários for one season after Sporting won their third and recent one in 2014 and its totals became second for a season until the same club shared it in 2016.

 Their first appearance in the CAF Champions League was in 2013 and they've competed only in the Preliminaries and lost to Enugu Rangers.